About Us

 What Is the Consumer Protection Act 2075?

 The Consumer Protection Act 2075 (2018) replaced the earlier Consumer Protection Act 2054 (1998) to provide a more comprehensive legal framework for consumer rights in Nepal.
-The Act was enacted by the Federal Parliament and received presidential assent on September 18, 2018 (Ashwin 2, 2075 BS).
-It consists of 10 chapters and 55 sections covering consumer rights, prohibited practices, complaint mechanisms, and penalties.
+The Act was enacted by the Federal Parliament and authenticated on September 18, 2018 (Ashwin 2, 2075 BS).
+It covers consumer rights, prohibited business practices, complaint mechanisms, the establishment of a Consumer Court, and penalties for violations.

 The Act applies to all goods and services sold within Nepal, including both domestic and imported products.
 It covers transactions between consumers and businesses, whether the purchase was made in a physical store, through an online platform, or via any other medium of exchange.